cmaureir/python-docs-es-telegram-bot/README.md

 ## Data source

 * The `/progress` command query the website: https://python-docs-es.readthedocs.io/es/3.8/progress.html
-* The `/prs` command query the PRs from the repo: https://github.com/python/python-docs-es/pulls
+* The `/prs` command query the PRs from the repository: https://github.com/python/python-docs-es/pulls